endurancerc/Bootloader/README.md

 Build your own PCTx, HRPCTx, 25 Servo Controller or AnalogReader!

-The commercial version can be found here: http://www.endurance-rc.com/pctx.php
+The commercial versions can be found here: http://www.endurance-rc.com

 This bootloader is found on every Endurance R/C device with the exception of the WiFi Servo Controller.
-Requires Device Circuit, MPLAB, a PIC18F4330 compatible programmer and usage hardware.
+Requires Device Circuit, MPLAB, a PIC18F4550 compatible programmer and usage hardware.

 ---------------------------------------------------------------------------------------------------------------